 - Once that form is submitted, send them the content for free.

-It doesn’t matter if your readers then share that content with their friends or co-workers.
-The point is you’ve caught their interest and you can start building a relationship.
+After you've captured some information about your website visitors, it doesn’t matter all too much if they then share that content with their friends or co-workers.
+The point is: you’ve caught their interest, enticed them enough to engage with you, and from here on, you can start building a relationship with them.

 3. Use a CRM system

 CRM software is the best way to make sure all the information you’ve gained from your lead capturing techniques doesn’t go to waste.

 Tools like HubSpot track the users of your website and tell you what they’ve been looking at, what offers they’ve downloaded, and when they downloaded them.
 Essentially, this data allows you to build a much clearer picture of your lead and helps to open up the conversation, and with the likes of email automation and lead nurturing techniques, starting a conversation with someone is as easy as pie.